 Wash the squash and cut it into slices (no more than 1/2 inch / 1.25 cm thick), then pile 2-3 slices and cut into 1/2 inch / 1.25 cm cubes, adjusting your cutting to accommodate the curves of the squash.
 Quarter the tomatoes lengthwise.
 If using elongated tomatoes, like Prairie fire, halve them crosswise.
 If using larger tomatoes, like Early girl, slice them.

-Place the vegetables in the baking dish, sprinkle with the herb(s) and harissa and drizzle the remaining olive oil on top, then stir to mix.
+Place all the vegetables (squash, tomatoes, garlic) in the baking dish, sprinkle with the herb(s) and harissa and drizzle the remaining olive oil on top, then stir to mix.
 Place the baking dish in the oven.
 After 20 minutes, take the baking dish out of the oven and stir the vegetables.
 After another 15-20 minutes, check a piece of zucchini and gauge whether the dish is done or needs a few more minutes.

 When the vegetables are ready, take the baking dish out of the oven, sprinkle the sea salt and stir.
 Taste and adjust the seasoning.
 Serve out of the baking dish or transfer onto a serving dish and serve.